 So they then changed their talking points and moved to the obstruction of justice theory, that the president obstructed justice.

-And that fizzled.
+Then that fizzled.

-Then after coordinating with Chairman Schiff's staff, a whistleblower, Filed a complaint based completely on hearsay and overhearing other people that weren't on a phone call talk about a phone call between two world leaders, which led to the Intel Committee, so-called impeachment inquiry, which violated all past historical president, denied the president basic due process rights and fundamental fairness by conducting the so-called inquiry in secret,
+Then after coordinating with Chairman Schiff's staff, a whistleblower, filed a complaint based completely on hearsay and overhearing other people that weren't on a phone call talk about a phone call between two world leaders, which led to the Intel Committee so-called impeachment inquiry,

-without the minority's ability to call witnesses, and denied the president the ability to have his lawyers cross-examine witnesses.
+which violated all past historical president, denied the president basic due process rights and fundamental fairness by conducting this so-called inquiry in secret without the minority's ability to call witnesses and denied the president the ability to have his lawyers cross-examine witnesses.

 A right afforded to President Clinton and every defendant in our justice system, including rapists and murderers.

-The Republicans on this committee have repeatedly requested all evidence collected by the Intel committee.
+The Republicans on this committee have repeatedly requested all evidence collected by the Intel Committee.

 As we sit here today, we still don't have the underlying evidence that we've been requesting.